DevOpsPlayground/Hands-on-with-Visual-Regression-using-AyeSpy/docs/scenario4.md

 # Scenario 4 - Down to you!

-The last couple scenarios are down to you to figure out!
+The last scenario is down to you to figure out!

 Take a look at the [Cheatsheet](cheatsheet.md) to see the full list of the ayespy config.

+We want to crop to just the burger menu list.

+You will probably want to think about clicking on the burger menu first and maybe waiting for the menu to be displayed!

+Feel free to use the nice ECSD folk around the room if you get stuck!

 The selectors that you will be interested in are all here

     .the-hamburger-button
     .eww-a-bug
-    .show-me-more
-    .favorite-button-(number)

-Possible scenarios we could be interested in are
-- Viewing other recipes
-- Cropping to selector on the hamburger menu
+    #the-props-menu